GC-DRI/DRI25/data-literacies.md

 For a thorough understanding of the impact of data management on our research and the ethical quandries that may arise from poor data management, please head over to Stephen Zweibel's interactive website [Data Management](https://zweibel.net/presentations/data.html#/).

+LOCKSS Lots of Copies Keeps Stuff Safe
+At the outset of your project, it's also important to create a strategy for backing up your work!
+You can use the principle of LOCKSS (Lots of Copies Keeps Stuff Safe).
+Where will you back up your work, and how often?
+Will you backups be automatic or do you need to schedule reminders?

 ## Level of Impact II: Politics of Knowledge Production and Categorization